drdaemos/xc5-docs/en/changing_store_logic/adding_new_shippingpayment_statuses_(x-cart_5.2.6_and_earlier).md

 Icon

 The solution provided in this article should be used for X-Cart versions 5.2.6 and earlier.
 Starting with X-Cart version 5.2.7, a special module is available allowing you to manage X-Cart order statuses directly from the store's Admin area.
-For details, see the [Managing X-Cart order statuses (X-Cart 5.2.7 and later)]({{ baseurl_lang }}/user_manual/orders/managing_x-cart_order_statuses_(x-cart_5.2.7_and_later).html) section of this manual.
+For details, see the {% link "Managing X-Cart order statuses (X-Cart 5.2.7 and later)" SJzR9ZnXP %} section of this manual.

 # Table of Contents